LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

 * The line location within the file where the message was emitted

-The ``append()`` method calls ``LogStream::getFormatedMessage()``, a method implemented in the :ref:`logStream` base class, which, applies the :ref:`logMessageFormat` according to the specified format string supplied to the ``MyStream`` class constructor, when the class is instantiated.
+The ``append()`` method calls ``LogStream::getFormatedMessage()``, a method implemented in the :ref:`LogStream` base class, which, applies the :ref:`logMessageFormat` according to the specified format string supplied to the ``MyStream`` class constructor, when the class is instantiated.